Nishantsingh45/Mercor_Ml/README.md

 - `extract.py`: The main Python code file that extracts the data from the web.
 - `dataset.json`: A JSON file containing a dataset of clothing items with their name, description, and link.
-- `Meas_rank.py`: A Python file which implements the main function where whatever we provide a string with text about clothes it will give us a list of websites (I have included just 2 ).
+- `Meas_rank.py`: A Python file that implements the main function for generating ranked suggestions based on the input text.
 - `README.md`: This README file.
-- `Meas_rank_gcp.py`: This file is similar to last one only difference is that the clothing_suggestions function is the entry point for the Google Cloud Function.
+- `Meas_rank_gcp.py`: A modified version of `Meas_rank.py` where the `clothing_suggestions` function serves as the entry point for the Google Cloud Function.
   - It parses the input text from the request JSON payload,
--  loads the dataset from a JSON file, and then extracts features, computes similarity, and gets ranked results as before.
+  - Loads the dataset from a JSON file,
+  - Extracts features,
+  - Computes similarity,
+  - Gets ranked results, and
--   The function then creates a JSON response with the ranked suggestions and returns
+  - Creates a JSON response with the ranked suggestions.

 ## Prerequisites

 - Python 3.10 or higher